learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 This step performs the following two sub-steps:

-* A splitting step that takes the input data set from the source and divides it into smaller sub-sets.
+* A splitting step that takes the input dataset from the source and divides it into smaller subsets
-* A mapping step that takes those smaller sub-sets and performs an action or computation on each sub-set.
+* A mapping step that takes those smaller subsets and performs an action or computation on each subset

 ### Spark Mapping functions

 Previously, we saw that:

-- `map(func)` returns a new distributed data set formed by passing each element of the source through a function `func`.
+- `map(func)` returns a new distributed dataset formed by passing each element of the source through a function `func`.

 - `flatMap(func)` maps each input item to 0 or more output items (so `func` should return a seq rather than a single item).